What Is Broken Link Building?

 …and add sites in your industry to a list.

-Next, pop one of those sites into Ahrefs.
+Next, pop one of those sites into the Semrush “Site Audit” feature.

 This will show you all of the broken links on that entire site.

-Second, you can use Ahrefs to uncover broken pages on your competitor’s website….
-And see who’s linking to those 404 pages.
+Second, you can use Semrush to uncover broken pages on your competitor’s website… And see who’s linking to those 404 pages.

-To do that, put a competing site into Ahrefs.
+To do that, put a competing site into Semrush.

 This report shows you pages with the most backlinks pointing to them.

-By default, Ahrefs shows you live, working pages.
+By default, Semrush shows you live, working pages.

-But when you choose “404” under “HTTP code”, you can see a list of pages that are broken… and have links pointing to them.
+But when you tick the “Broken Pages” option, you can see a list of pages that are broken… and have links pointing to them.

 This is an SEO double whammy.
 Not only are you getting links to your site… but you’re “stealing” links from your competitors.